spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

  **After Encryption**

-I completed the same commands for router 2 as well.
+I completed show running command *do sh run* from global configuration mode for router 2 as well.

 ![image](https://github.com/user-attachments/assets/3869ec2a-5ef7-4e1b-888a-e272cd2d632f)
 ****Get screenshot of router 2 before passsword was encrypted

+Now, each router is encrypted and instructions for lab 5 is compeleted.